-- (a) the Convention against Torture and other Cruel, Inhuman and Degrading Treatment or Punishment being the Convention of that title that was adopted by the General Assembly of the United Nations on 10 December 1984; - (b) the International Covenant on Civil and Political Rights that was adopted by the General Assembly of the United Nations on 16 December 1966; or - (c) any other like Convention which supersedes or replaces any of the conventions mentioned in paragraphs (a) and (b).
+- (a) the Convention against Torture and other Cruel, Inhuman and Degrading Treatment or Punishment being the Convention of that title that was adopted by the General Assembly of the United Nations on 10th December 1984; - (b) the International Covenant on Civil and Political Rights that was adopted by the General Assembly of the United Nations on 16th December 1966; or - (c) any other like Convention which supersedes or replaces any of the conventions mentioned in paragraphs (a) and (b).

-(4) A person shall not be surrendered, or committed or kept in custody for the purposes of such surrender, unless provision is made by relevant law, or by an arrangement with the country making the extradition request that the person will not, unless that person has first had an opportunity to leave it, be dealt with there for or in respect of any offence committed before that person's surrender to that country other than-
+(4) A person shall not be surrendered, or committed or kept in custody for the purposes of such surrender, unless provision is made by relevant law, or by an arrangement with the country making the extradition request that the person will not, unless that person has first had an opportunity to

-(a) the offence in respect of which the person's surrender is ordered;
+- (a) the offence in respect of which the person's surrender is ordered; - (b) an offence which is disclosed by the facts in respect of which the person's surrender was ordered; - (c) any other extradition offence in respect of which the Minister may consent to the person being dealt with.

-- (b) an offence which is disclosed by the facts in respect of which the person's surrender was ordered; - (c) any other extradition offence in respect of which the Minister may consent to the person being dealt with.
+(5) Any such arrangement as is mentioned in sub-section(4) which is made with a Commonwealth country-

-(5) Any such arrangement as is mentioned in sub-section (4) which is made with a Commonwealth country may be an arrangement made for the particular case or an arrangement of a more general nature.
+- (a) may be an arrangement made for the particular case or an arrangement of a more general nature; and - (b) shall take effect after publication in the Gazette.

-(6) For the purposes of sub-section (4) a certificate issued by or under the authority of the Minister confirming the existence of an arrangement with a Commonwealth country and stating its terms, shall be conclusive evidence of the matters contained in the certificate.
+(6) For the purposes of sub-section (4), a certificate issued by or under the authority of the Minister confirming the existence of an arrangement with a Commonwealth country and stating its terms, shall be conclusive evidence of the matters contained in the certificate.